-6 easy ways to see California Poppies in 2019
+6 easy ways to see the Poppy Fields in Southern California

 If you live in California, you know spring is poppy time.
 The relentless winter rains have made for spectacular super-bloom displays this year.
 And you don’t want to miss them.